TechneWare/SmarterMail.Cli/README.md

     return response;
 }
 ```
-Here we can see the basic pattern for an API method:
+Here, we can see the basic pattern for an API method:
 - Set the path to the API endpoint we want to use
 	- `string apiPath = "api/v1/auth/authenticate-user";`
 - Create the request object